shivannis/xandr-docs-public/xandr-docs/invest/native-inventory-seller-specifications.md

 > [!NOTE]
 > To know more, you can visit [Taboola's Native and Video Creative Best Practices](https://help.taboola.com/hc/en-us/articles/360026664414-Programmatic-Creative-Best-Practices).

-**Advertising policies**
+### Advertising policies

-Refer to Taboola's
-[Help Center](https://help.taboola.com/hc/en-us/categories/115001003987) to review the Advertising Policies which include restricted or prohibited content, products, and services.
+Refer to Taboola's [Help Center](https://help.taboola.com/hc/en-us/categories/115001003987) to review the Advertising Policies which include restricted or prohibited content, products, and services.

-**Contact Taboola**
+### Contact Taboola

 Reach out to your Taboola representative if you have any questions.
-If you do not have a Taboola rep, or would like to request more information - please send an email to [programmatic@taboola.com (mailto:programmatic@taboola.com) with the subject line "Opt in to Taboola".
+If you do not have a Taboola rep, or would like to request more information - send an email to [programmatic@taboola.com](mailto:programmatic@taboola.com) with the subject line "Opt in to Taboola".

 ## Tamedia